CenturyLinkCloud/PublicKB/Servers/resizing-disks-in-linux-virtual-machines.md

 }}}

 ### Description
-Server resource requirements change frequently as environments scale, with storage being one of the most often re-sized aspects of the environment.
-The CenturyLink Cloud control portal provides a self-service function to accommodate increased storage demands without the need for a reboot.
-Non-boot and swap disks on a Linux VM will automatically be expanded and have their file systems expanded to reflect expanded storage.
+Server resource requirements change frequently as environments scale.
+Storage is one of the most dynamic elements, and is often resized as environments grow and change.
+The CenturyLink Cloud Control Portal provides a self-service function to accommodate increased storage demands _without_ the need for a reboot.
+Non-boot and swap disks on a Linux VM will automatically be expanded upon request.
+Further, their file systems grow to reflect expanded storage.

 ### Steps

 1. To modify storage allocations:

-Navigate to the server in Control, then click on it.
+Navigate to the server in the Control Portal, then click on it.

   ![Resizing disks in Linux Virtual Machines](../images/resizing-disks-in-linux-virtual-machines1.png)